Modern slavery statement

 4. Our Policies

 As an employer, we are committed to paying the National Living Wage and we regularly review our terms of employment to ensure that they comply with all relevant legislation.
-During the recruitment process, we conduct thorough checks to ensure that our colleagues have the relevant documentation and have the right to work in the UK.
+During the recruitment process, we conduct thorough checks to ensure that our colleagues have the relevant documentation and have the right to work in the U.K.

 Procurement and Supply Chains

 We consider the entire supply chain when it comes to ethics, not just our own.
-Our tender criteria requires new suppliers to declare that they themselves, and their supply chain, are not involved in modern slavery and have not been subject to any investigation in connection with an offence involving human slavery or trafficking.
+Our tender award criteria requires new suppliers to declare that they themselves, and their supply chain, are not involved in modern slavery and have not been subject to any investigation in connection with an offence involving human slavery or trafficking.
 We will continue to add provisions in our template contract documentation, requiring our suppliers to provide evidence of actions they are taking to ensure there is no human slavery in their supply chains.
 Any evidence of non-compliance to the MSA will be investigated and remedial action will be taken.
-Platform maintains a zero-tolerance approach to modern slavery, and we will not tolerate this in our supply chains.
+Platform Housing Group maintains a zero-tolerance approach to modern slavery, and we will not tolerate this in our supply chains.

 Furthermore, we recognise the role of good supplier relationships in maximising social value and ensuring compliance with the MSA.
 Therefore, we are committed to improving our supplier management area, working with our suppliers to encourage openness and transparency so that potential risks can be identified early on and acted upon, minimising harm.
 Our Service Level Agreements will set out how buyers and suppliers should behave in respect of identifying and acting on any suspected instances of modern slavery, and continuous monitoring will ensure that our suppliers are demonstrating good, ethical practice.
+Where companies do not have their own MSA statement or policies we will expect them to comply with that published by PHG.

 Platform strives to create a work environment where all colleagues feel safe, respected, and secure.
-Therefore, we have established a Whistleblowing Policy to ensure that anyone who reports a concern, is fully protected.
-We also have a Safeguarding Vulnerable Adults and Children Policy, procedure, and reporting system in place so that colleagues can identify and report issues efficiently and effectively.
+Therefore, we have established a Whistleblowing Policy to ensure that anyone who reports a concern, are fully protected.
+We also have a Safeguarding Policy, procedure, and reporting system in place so that colleagues can identify and report issues efficiently and effectively.
 Through our safeguarding training module, colleagues are taught about the types of issues that may arise and how to identify them, and then how to report these issues through our Safeguarding Concern Form.
 This training ensures that colleagues are confident in their ability to report safeguarding concerns and gives them reassurance that these concerns will be dealt with effectively.

 5. Our Training

-Alongside this, our digital learning team is committed to developing modern slavery learning resources, looking at how we can tailor training in an effective way for different work groups.
+Alongside this, our digital learning team are committed to developing modern slavery learning resources, looking at how we can tailor training in an effective way for different work groups.
 For example, our front-line colleagues, such as our Property Care team, run a higher risk of coming across modern slavery their day-to-day activities and it is vital these workers are trained on the key warning signals.
-Therefore, we are currently seeking ways in which we can make training courses more readily available on our training portal, The Academy, finding ways to go above and beyond to mitigate risks of modern slavery.
+Therefore, we are currently seeking ways in which we can make training courses more readily available on our training portal, the Academy, finding ways to go above and beyond to mitigate risks of modern slavery.
 Alongside this, we will continue to use our intranet page, Platform Together, to discuss these issues so that our colleagues have a full understanding of risks and policies, and how this affects their line of work.

 6. Measuring Effectiveness